Uterine fibroid surgery can significantly increase your chance of a successful pregnancy

 Fibroids, benign growths of uterine muscle, commonly occur in women of childbearing age.
 In fact nearly 75 percent of women will develop a fibroid in their lifetimes – often before age 35.
 While many fibroids cause symptoms varying from heavier menstrual bleeding to increasingly severe menstrual cramping to pelvic pain or pressure, some women with fibroids experience no symptoms.
+Uterine fibroid surgery can help women control their symptoms and achieve pregnancy.

 Understanding the benefits of uterine fibroid surgery